Guinea security forces clash with protesters

 Conde last month scrapped a July 8 election date to give officials more time to fix problems in the voter registration system, a move welcomed by opposition parties.

-But opposition figures also have demanded that electoral body officials resign and be replaced over concerns that they are biased in Conde’s favor.
+But opposition figures have also demanded that electoral body officials resign and be replaced over concerns that they are biased in Conde’s favour.

 The standoff has heightened tensions in the coup-plagued nation and rekindled divisions between the country’s two most populous ethnicities, the Malinke and the Peul.